 For BPE, vocabulary size of $1000$ was used for WebApplication and AskUbuntu dataset whereas a vocabulary size of $250$ was used for Chatbot dataset due to its smaller size. $n$-gram range of ($2-4$) was used with analyzer as \textit{char}.
 Cross-validation was set to $5$.

-For FastText, autotune validation was used to find the optimal hyperparameters for all the dataset.
+For FastText, autotune validation was used to find optimal hyperparameters for all datasets.
 No quantization of the model was performed to prevent the compromise on model accuracy.

-When it comes to hyperparameters, in order to find optimal hyperparameters, a grid-based search was applied to three small datasets for the following classifiers: MLP, Random Forest, and KNN.
-The configuration performing best among all small datasets was chosen to be used in order to report the results reported in the paper.
+When it comes to hyperparameters, in order to find optimal hyperparameters, a grid-based search was applied to three small datasets for the following classifiers: MLP, RF, and KNN.
+The configuration performing best among all small datasets was chosen to be used report the results in this paper.
 Moreover, the same configuration was used for the 20NewsGroups dataset.

 In the case of MLP, four different configurations of hidden layers were considered: [(100, 50), (300, 100),(300, 200, 100), and (300, 100, 50)]; (300, 100, 50) configuration has been chosen.
 The maximal number of MLP iterations was set to 500.
-In the case of Random Forest, two hyperparameters were optimized number of estimators ([50, 60, 70]) and minimum samples leaf ([1, 11]); we used 50 estimators and 1 leaf.
+In the case of RF, two hyperparameters were optimized number of estimators ([50, 60, 70]) and minimum samples leaf ([1, 11]); we used 50 estimators and 1 leaf.
 In the case of KNN, the number of neighbors between 3 and 7 was considered; 3 neighbors were used in the experiments.
-For all the other classifiers the default hyperparameter settings provided by Sklearn library were used.
+For all the other classifiers default hyperparameter settings provided by Sklearn library were used.

 The range of $n$ in the experiments with small datasets was $[2-4]$ while for the 20NewsGroups dataset it was $[2-3]$ since the number of possible $4$-grams was overwhelming.
 All results reported for small datasets were obtained by averaging across $50$ independent simulations.
 In the case of the 20NewsGroups dataset, the number of simulations was decreased to $10$ due to high computational costs.
-To have a fair comparison of computational resources, all results for small datasets were obtained on a dedicated laptop without involving GPUs while the results for the 20NewsGroups dataset were obtained with a computing cluster (CPU only) without the intervention of other users.
+To have a fair comparison of computational resources, all results for small datasets were obtained on a dedicated laptop without involving GPUs while the results for the 20NewsGroups were obtained with a computing cluster (CPU only) without the intervention of other users.